[ Performers ]

-The Philharmonia Library is located at the Divinity School (Room NG53), just outside of the Philharmonia rehearsal room .
-To contact the Philharmonia Library for any matter, please send an email to: firstname.lastname@example.org
+The Philharmonia Library is located in Hendrie Hall (Room 216), just outside of the Philharmonia rehearsal room (Blocker Orchestra Hall).
+To contact the Philharmonia Library for any matter, please send an email to: email@example.com

-- It is your responsibility to pick up your music (whether it is an original or a photocopy) prior to the first rehearsal of each series.
+- It is your responsibility to pick up your music (whether it is an original or a photocopy) at least two (2) weeks prior to the first rehearsal of each series.

 - Occasionally, you will need to sign out music from the library.

-- If you do not pick up your music at least one week before the first rehearsal, the conductor will be notified and your grade may be affected.
+- If you do not pick up your music at least two (2) weeks before the first rehearsal, the principal conductor will be notified and your grade may be affected.